RafaellaFerraz/Panther/README.md

 ## **Overrepresentation test**

-Overrepresentation function compares a gene list to a reference gene list, and determines whether a particular class (e.g. molecular function, biological process, cellular component, PANTHER protein class, the PANTHER pathway or Reactome pathway) of genes is overrepresented or underrepresented.
+Overrepresentation function compares a gene list with a reference gene list, and determines whether a particular class (e.g. molecular function, biological process, cellular component) is overrepresented or underrepresented in input list.

 **Parameters:**

 **genes:**  Genes identifier.
-Maximum of 1000 Identifiers can be any of the following: Ensemble gene identifier, Ensemble protein identifier, Ensemble transcript identifier, Entrez gene id, gene symbol, NCBI GI, HGNC Id, International protein index id, NCBI UniGene id, UniProt accession andUniProt id \
+Maximum of 1000 Identifiers.
+Examples: Ensemble gene identifier, Ensemble protein identifier, Ensemble transcript identifier, Entrez gene id, gene symbol, NCBI GI, HGNC Id, International protein index id, NCBI UniGene id, UniProt accession andUniProt id \
 **organism:** One taxon id required.
 Ex.: 9606 \
 **ref_list:** If not specified, the system will use all the genes for the specified organism.
 Each identifier to be delimited by comma i.e. ','.
-Maximum of 100000 Identifiers can be any of the following: Ensemble gene identifier, Ensemble protein identifier, Ensemble transcript identifier, Entrez gene id, gene symbol, NCBI GI, HGNC Id, International protein index id, NCBI UniGene id, UniProt accession andUniProt id \
+Maximum of 100000 Identifiers.
+Examples: Ensemble gene identifier, Ensemble protein identifier, Ensemble transcript identifier, Entrez gene id, gene symbol, NCBI GI, HGNC Id, International protein index id, NCBI UniGene id, UniProt accession andUniProt id \
-**refOrganism:** This parameter is only required, if parameter 'refInputList' has been specified.
-Only one taxon id can be specified.
-Retrieve the list of supported genomes and corresponding taxon ids from the 'supportedgenomes' service. \
+**refOrganism:** This parameter is only required if parameter 'ref_list' has been specified.
+Only one taxon id can be specified. \
 **annotDataSet:** One of the supported PANTHER annotation data types.
-Use the 'supportedannotdatasets' service to retrieve list of supported annotation data types.
+Use the 'support_annot' function to retrieve list of supported annotation data types.
 Ex: GO:0003674 \
 **testtype:** Fisher's Exact test will be used by default.
-Options - "FISHER" and "BINOMIAL" \
+Options: "FISHER" and "BINOMIAL" \
 **correction:** correction of enrichment.
-Options - "FDR", "BONFERRONI" and "NONE" \
+Options: "FDR", "BONFERRONI" and "NONE" \

 ```